tueddy/DelphiGemini/README.md

     begin
       Params.Contents([TPayload.Add('Write a story about a magic backpack.')]);
     end,
-    procedure (var Chat: TChat; IsDone: Boolean; var Cancel: Boolean) begin
+    // For displaying, add a TMemo on the form procedure (var Chat: TChat; IsDone: Boolean; var Cancel: Boolean) begin
       if IsDone then